 Interesting Places to Visit Around Thrihnukagigur

-Thrihnukagigur is located neatly close to the Capital Region of Iceland, therefore all the interesting places and fabulous attractions found in the major municipalities are reachable effortlessly.
-The closest city center is Hafnarfjörður, a vibrant harbor town with colorful houses and a beautiful lake in the center.
-There you can wonder the streets and alleys looking for museums, stylish antiques, trendy coffeehouses and charming botanic gardens.
-Horseback riding is also very popular.
+Thrihnukagigur is located close to the capital region of Iceland.
+Therefore, all the interesting places and fabulous attractions found in the major municipalities are easily reachable.
+The closest city center is Hafnarfjörður – a vibrant harbor town with colorful houses and a beautiful lake in the center.

 Further North upon reaching Reykjavik, you will pass two residential towns Gardabaer and Kopavogur where you can find nice golf courses.
-Finally, in Reykjavik, where the amazing vibe of metropolis constantly attracts international travelers, you will find fabulous landmarks such as Hallgrimskirkja church and Harpa Concert Hall.
+Finally, in Reykjavik, you’ll find fabulous landmarks such as Hallgrimskirkja church and Harpa Concert Hall.

-The Blue Mountain area, where Thrihnukagigur is located, is also a popular ski resort in Iceland known for its incredible landscapes and spectacular views.
-You can rent the skiing gears from there when it’s open.
-The area is also a popular location of Northern Lights hunting tours since it’s far away from the city light pollution and bestowed with the unobstructed views of the sky.
+The Blue Mountain area, where Thrihnukagigur is located, is also a popular ski resort in Iceland.
+It’s known for its incredible landscapes and spectacular views.
+The area is also a popular location for Northern Lights hunting tours since it’s far away from the city light pollution.